Pondidum/presentations/content/nomad/slides.md

 https://twitter.com/Pondidum/status/1068758260965101568 <!-- .element: class="attribution" -->

 Note:
-* who's heard of this? likes it?
-* It does a lot of things.
 * If you need a lot of things, it's fine.
 * If you just want init...maybe just use upstart/sysvinit?
 * why bring this up?